timmysiauw/mode-mapping/README.md

 ### Color Pallettes
 You can access some color pallettes using ```modemap.color.palletes```

+### Troubleshooting
+You cannot have an unrun query in your list of queries.
+The map will not show up.

 ### Notes:
 You can't CDN out of a private repo (like Lyft's) so this comes out of my personal github account.
 There is nothing Lyft specific in this code.